conrmahr/discord-rss/README.md

 # Discord RSS Feed Manager (Forked)

-RSS and Atom feeds to Discord webhooks with web management UI.
+Self-hosted RSS feed fetching and posting to Discord webhooks with web a management UI.

 ## Usage